History Enrichment Program

-The History Enrichment Program (HEP) is an initiative of the History Teachers’ Association of Victoria (HTAV) in partnership with Federation University.
-It is funded under the Strategic Partnership Program by the Department of Education and Training.
-HEP provides a resource for teachers and parents who seek enriched learning opportunities for students who demonstrate sound ability and passion in their history studies.
+The History Enrichment Program (HEP) was a highly successful program for students initiated by the HTAV in partnership with Federation University.
+It was funded under the Strategic Partnership Program by the Department of Education and Training.
+HEP provided a resource for teachers and parents who sought enriched learning opportunities for students who demonstrated a strong ability in, and passion for, their history studies.

-This program is best suited for students who are:
+This program was best suited for students who were:

 - creative thinkers